peerreynders/solid-start-todomvc-kcd-v2/README.md

     const count = await updateTodoTitleById(user.id, id, title);
     if (count < 0) throw new ServerError('Todo not found', { status: 404 });

-    return json({ kind: 'updateTodo', id });
+    return todoActionResponse(redirectTo, 'updateTodo', id);
   },
-}
+};
 ```

 ### Todo Item Support
-Todo Item Support takes the optimistic todos supplied by [Todo Support](#todo-support) and the currently active filtername to derive essential counts before it filters and sorts the todos for display.
+Todo Item Support takes the optimistic todos supplied by [Todo Support](#todo-support) and the currently active `filtername` to derive essential counts before it filters and sorts the todos for display.

 The counts collected are:
 - `total` number of unfiltered todos (excluding `TO_BE.deleted`)